alrenU/study-notes/InternetProgramming/TypeScript/TypeScript.md

     ```

 ### The `typeof` Type Operator
++ **`typeof`**: is used to get the type of a variable or a property.
+It can be used with both types and values.
 + **`ReturnType<FunctionName>`**: Extracts the return type of a function type.
 It is used with types only.
-+ **`typeof`**: is used to get the type of a variable or a property.
-It can be used with both types and values.

 ### Indexed Access Types
-+ Indexed Access Types in TypeScript allow you to access the type of a property in an object type using an index.
++ Indexed Access Types in TS allow you to access the type of a property in an object type using an index.
 This feature is particularly useful for dynamically retrieving the type of a property from a given type.
   - **Example**:
     ```typescript
     interface Person { name: string; }
-    type NameType = Person['name']; // NameType is inferred as string
+    type NameType = Person['name'];
     ```

 + Indexed Access Types can also be used with *index signatures*.